genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 ### Cluster

-This section concerns only the webserver mode with *batch_system_type* not set to *local*.
+This section concerns only the webserver mode with *runner_type* not set to *local*.

 D-Genies is tested with [slurm-drmaa](https://github.com/natefoo/slurm-drmaa).

 - `drmaa_lib_path`: absolute path to the drmaa library.
 Required as we use the DRMAA library to submit jobs to the cluster.
 - `native_specs`: how to set memory, time and number of CPU on the cluster (should be kept as default).

-By default, small jobs are still launched locally even if *batch_system_type* is not set to *local*, and if not too much of these jobs are running or waiting.
+By default, small jobs are still launched locally even if *runner_type* is not set to *local*, and if not too much of these jobs are running or waiting.
 This limit can be customized:

 - `max_run_local`: max number of jobs running locally (if this number is reached, future jobs will be submitted to the cluster regardless of their size).
 Set to 0 to run all jobs on the cluster.
 - `max_wait_local`; max number of jobs waiting for a local run (if this number is reached, future jobs will be submitted to the cluster regardless of their size).
 Set to 0 to run all jobs on the cluster.